guidorota/UE5_ModularFeaturesTest/README.md

-# Unreal Engine - Modular Game Features
+# Unreal Engine - Modular Gameplay Features

-This is a sample project made to test and showcase how Modular Game features work in Unreal Engine 5.4.
+This is a sample project made to test and showcase how Modular Gameplay features work in Unreal Engine 5.4.